We find the 10 best options, so you can make informed decisions on tons of products and services.

 House of Cards

 The first original Netflix show to come out in 2013 was the political thriller House of Cards, starring Kevin Spacey and Robin Wright.
 The show has been nominated for more than 30 Emmy awards, and both Spacey and Wright have won Golden Globe awards for their portrayal of Washington power couple Frank and Claire Underwood.
-Five seasons of House of Cards were released before Spacey was fired from the show in October 2017 amid sexual misconduct allegations, halting production on a sixth season.
+Five seasons of House of Cards were released before Spacey was fired from the show in October 2017 amid sexual misconduct allegations.
+The sixth season was released in 2024.
 The series paints a stark picture of the win-at-all-costs ruthlessness of politicians, but you may find yourself rooting for the Underwoods, no matter how morally reprehensible their actions may be.
 As is the case with Orange is the New Black, the more recent seasons of House of Cards have been far less critically acclaimed than the show’s early seasons.

 Unbreakable Kimmy Schmidt

 From the mind of Tina Fey and her writing partner Robert Carlock, The Unbreakable Kimmy Schmidt is a screwball comedy about a woman from Indiana who was locked in a basement for 15 years by a cult leader before being rescued at the age of 29 and moving to New York City.
 Played by Ellie Kemper, Schmidt must try to make her way in a modern world that she knows nothing about, while trying to hide her past in an attempt to appear normal.
-Three seasons of the show have been released, with at least one more on the way.
+The fourth season of the show was set to be released in January 2019.
 It has been nominated for several Emmy awards, including two nominations for Outstanding Comedy Series.
 Kemper is joined by a talented ensemble cast, including Carol Kane, who plays her landlady, and 30 Rock alum Jane Krakowski, who plays Schmidt’s boss.

 One of the biggest surprise successes that Netflix has known, Stranger Things is a supernaturally-tinged adventure story set in the 1980s that pays homage to the horror and science fiction films of that decade.
 Following its first season, Stranger Things was nominated for several Emmys, including Outstanding Drama Series.
 A second season of the show was released in 2017, and at least one more season has been picked up.
 The story follows the search for a 12-year-old boy who has disappeared under supernatural circumstances in the fictional town of Hawkins, Indiana.
 We don’t want to give too much of the plot away, but this show will keep you on the edge of your seat, and the child actors, as well as Winona Ryder, are a joy to watch.

 Will Arnett is the voice of Bojack Horseman in this animated comedy series that follows a washed up Hollywood actor who was once the star of a popular 1990s sitcom.
 The series pokes fun at self-centered Hollywood stars and will have you feeling sorry for BoJack and the rest of the cast as they deal with depression, substance abuse and self-destructive behaviour.
 Arnet is joined in the series by Amy Sedaris, Alison Brie, Aarin Paul and Paul F. Tompkins.
-Four seasons of Bojack Horseman have been released thus far, with a fifth season slated for 2018.
+Five seasons of Bojack Horseman have been released thus far, with a sixth season slated for 2019.

 Making a Murderer

 A documentary series filmed over a period of 10 years, Making a Murderer follows the saga of Steven Avery, a Wisconsin man who was exonerated of rape charges in 2003 by DNA evidence after having wrongfully served 18 years in prison, only to be rearrested in 2005 for allegedly murdering Teresa Halbach, a local photographer.
 The series covers Avery's trial, as well as the trial of his nephew Brendan Dassey.
-The first season of Making a Murderer was an enthralling mystery story, and a second season is slated to be released at an unknown date in the future.
+The first season of Making a Murderer was an enthralling mystery story, and the second season was released in 2024.

 A crime drama based on real events, Narcos follows US law enforcement's efforts to stop drug trafficking from Colombia beginning in the 1980s.
-Famed drug lord Pablo Escobar, played by Wagner Moura, is the focus of the first 2 seasons of the show, with a third season focusing on the Cali cartel and a fourth season currently in the works.
+Famed drug lord Pablo Escobar, played by Wagner Moura, is the focus of the first 2 seasons of the show, with a third season focusing on the Cali cartel. s spin-off set in Mexico was released in 2024.
 The series is shot on location in Colombia and will interest fans of the crime genre, although it lacks the depth and strong characters of some of Netflix more critically acclaimed series.

 Charlie Cox plays Daredevil, a blind lawyer who fights crime by night thanks to superhuman senses, in this adaptation of the popular Marvel Comics series.
-Netflix has released two seasons of Daredevil, with a third in the works.
+Netflix has released three seasons of Daredevil.
 Vincent D'Onofrio has won rave reviews as villain Wilson Fisk in a superhero series which transcends the genre by focusing on character development.
 The show provides the action that comic book fans will seek as well, having been nominated for Emmy awards for its special effects and stunt coordination.

 Looking at some of Netflix standout series reminds us of an important : don't write off a Netflix show just because you think it's in a genre that you don't normally enjoy.